kylefmohr/pysky/README.md

 A Bluesky API library with database backing that enables some quality of life features:

 * Automatic session caching/refreshing
-* Cursor management - cache the last cursor returned from an endpoint that returns one (such as `chat.bsky.convo.getLog`) and automatically pass it to the next call to that API, ensuring that all objects are retuened and that each object is only returned once
+* Cursor management - cache the last cursor returned from an endpoint that returns one (such as chat.bsky.convo.getLog) and automatically pass it to the next call to that API, ensuring that all objects are returned and that each object is only returned once
 * Pagination - receive all pages of results with one call
-* Logging - metadata for all API calls and responses (including exceptions) are stored in the database
+* Logging - metadata for all API calls and responses (including exceptions) is stored in the database
 * Cached user profiles for local DID/handle lookups

 ## Installation / Setup

-1. Clone the repo, and install the few dependencies: requests, peewee, and psycopg2-binary.
+1. Clone the repo and install the few dependencies: requests, peewee, and psycopg2-binary.
 The latter is unnecessary if only using SQLite.

 2. Set up a database connection.
 PostgreSQL and SQLite work, but other databases supported by the Peewee ORM should also work.

     * PostgreSQL configuration: If the official PostgreSQL environment variables are populated: `PGUSER`, `PGHOST`, `PGDATABASE`, `PGPASSWORD` (and optionally `PGPORT`) then a PostgreSQL database connection will be used.
-    * SQLite configuration: If the PostgreSQL environment variables are not populated, the a SQLite database will be created with the filename specified in `PYSKY_SQLITE_FILENAME`, otherwise ":memory:" will be used, creating a non-persisted in-memory database.
+    * SQLite configuration: If the PostgreSQL environment variables are not populated, the a SQLite database will be created with the filename specified in `BSKY_SQLITE_FILENAME`, otherwise ":memory:" will be used, creating a non-persisted in-memory database.

 3. Create database tables: run `./pysky/bin/create_tables.py`.